queeriouslabs/www.queeriouslabs.com/content/projects/ucberkeley-webcast.md

 ---

 title: UC Berkeley Webcast Index
-description: A user-friendly index of the UC Berkeley Webcast archive that is currently only the Internet Archive.
+description: A user-friendly index of the UC Berkeley Webcast archive that is currently on the Internet Archive.
 date: 2019-06-16

 ---